Kong/docs.konghq.com/app/enterprise/1.5.x/property-reference.md

 its source code, and allows to configure the plugin via the various related Admin API endpoints.

-The specified name(s) will be substituted as such in the Lua namespace:
+The specified names will be substituted as such in the Lua namespace:
 `kong.plugins.{name}.*`.

 When the `off` keyword is specified as the only value, no plugins will be